 Molly, a form of the club drug ecstasy, is a psychoactive substance that normally comes in powder or tablet form.
 Known as a designer drug, Molly produces a euphoric high and gives users seemingly boundless energy.
-This largely explains its popularity in dance clubs as people use it to party the night away.
+This largely explains its popularity in dance clubs, as people use it to party the night away.

 Is Molly Addictive?

 You can easily develop an addiction to Molly.
-As mentioned, Molly can include any one of a number of substances.
+As previously mentioned, Molly can include any one of a number of substances.
 Any or all of them could cause dependency by themselves.
 When combined, the potential for addiction becomes that much greater.

 You might also develop a psychological addiction to Molly.
 This might happen when you begin to crave the euphoric feeling a dose provides.
 A dependency could even require you to enroll in an ecstasy addiction rehab program.

-Signs of MDMA Use
+Signs of MDMA Abuse

 Those abusing Molly may suddenly develop a preoccupation with dancing or nightclubs.
 Individuals who rarely or never visited them may suddenly become regulars.
-While there, they may begin hanging out with seedy characters and ignore friends and acquaintances.
+While there, they may begin hanging out with suspicious characters and ignore friends and acquaintances.